 - Make friends with ambiguity

-- Find security in being ready, instead of being sure
+- Find security in being ready, instead of being right

-- The signals you miss could sink you
+- Know that the signals you miss could sink you

 - VUCA will throw you off center – learn to notice sooner and re-center more quickly

-- moving forward before you are sure, knowing you’ll be adjusting as you go
+- Move forward before you are sure, knowing you’ll be adjusting as you go

 You can also join our LinkedIn group “Leadership in a VUCA world”